Why Your Dog Might Be Vomiting

-When your dog wags his tail, most automatically think ‘awe, he’s so happy.’
+When your dog wags his tail, most pet owners assume it means happiness.
 However, this isn’t always the case.
-There are many variations of ‘tail wagging’ and they each mean something different for your pup.
+There are many variations of ‘tail wagging’- and they can each mean something different for your pup.

 Body Language and the Tail

-Before we can dive into tail wags, you must first know what your dog’s natural tail position is (varies by breed).
+Before diving into tail wags, it can be important to remember that a dog’s natural tail position varies by breed.
 Most dogs have their tail relaxed toward the floor when they’re in a neutral state of mind.

 The position of your dog’s tail can mean one (or more) of the following: